rajatgirotra/study/gitTutorial/README.txt

 in the repository as the location to create the branch from.

-You can also create branches starting at points in the history of the repository by provding an optional second argument which is the commitId, or brancg name or tag name to create a branch at that point.
+You can also create branches starting at points in the history of the repository by provding an optional second argument which is the commitId, or branch name or tag name to create a branch at that point.

 Once you create a branch you also need to switch to that branch.
 You do this using "git checkout" command.
 Another good way is to use "git checkout -b <branchName>" which does both : branch creation and checking out.